 Educational program accreditation is an important factor to consider when choosing a health unit coordinator program.
 Accreditation assures students, employers, and patients that a program has met rigorous quality standards of faculty, facilities, and curriculum.

 Currently, there are no programmatic accreditation organizations for health unit coordinator programs.
-Therefore, students should ensure that their school has some level of accreditation.
+Therefore, students should ensure that their school is accredited.
 The primary accreditation for most programs is regional accreditation from one of the six regional accrediting bodies recognized by the Department of Education’s Council for Higher Education Accreditation (CHEA).

 On-Campus Health Unit Coordinator Degree Programs

-The intense one-semester health unit coordinator certificate program at Anoka Technical College prepares students to provide exceptional customer service to customers.
+The intensive one-semester health unit coordinator certificate program at Anoka Technical College prepares students to provide exceptional customer service.
 Students must complete six classes in order to earn this certificate.
 Required coursework includes medical terminology, computer technologies for communication, medical office procedures, and electronic health records.
-In addition, all students must complete a critical thinking course to help them learn the skills they need to make sound decisions when working as a health unit coordinator.
+In addition, all students must complete a critical thinking course to develop the skills they need to make sound decisions when working as a health unit coordinator.

 Although most students complete this certificate in one semester, there are part-time options available to accommodate students who have other obligations.
 While this program is just a certificate, courses completed for this program can be transferred to other degree programs at Anoka, including an associate degree.